sagieppel/Recognition-of-materials-in-transparent-vessel-using-fully-convolutional-neural-networks/README.md

-# Recognition of materials in glassware vessels using fully convolutional neural network (FCN) in chemistry lab setting

-Using fully Convolutional Neural nets for the purpose of recognition and segmentation of materials in transparent vessels, with emphasis on chemistry lab glassware.
-This task include labeling of each pixel in the image according to several level of classes shown in the image:
+Using fully Convolutional Neural nets for recognition and segmentation of materials in transparent vessels, with emphasis on chemistry lab glassware.
+This task includes labeling of each pixel in the image according to several levels of classes shown in the image:
 1) Vessel regions and background regions.
 2) Filled vessel regions and empty vessel regions.
 3) Liquid phase and solid phase regions.
-4) Exact phase pixelwise classification (Solid,Liquid,Powder,Suspension,Foam…)
+4) Exact phase pixel-wise classification (Solid, Liquid, Powder, Suspension, Foam…)

-Dataset of annotated images of materials in glass vessels and their pixelwise semantic segmentation,  is supplied to support this task and can be download from: [here](https://drive.google.com/file/d/0B6njwynsu2hXRFpmY1pOV1A4SFE/view?usp=sharing)
+Dataset of annotated images of materials in glass vessels and their pixel-wise semantic segmentation  is supplied to support this task and can be download from: [here](https://drive.google.com/file/d/0B6njwynsu2hXRFpmY1pOV1A4SFE/view?usp=sharing)
 ![](/Figure1.png)

 ## Details input/output
+convolutional neural network (FCN) in chemistry lab setting

-The fully convolutional neural network receive an image with material in a glassware vessel and perform semantic segmentation of the image, such that that each pixel the in the image is assigned several labels.
-The network performed the pixelwise labeling in several level of class granularity and return for each level an image where the value of each pixel is the phase/material/object of this pixel in the image.
+The fully convolutional neural network receives an image with materials in a glass vessel and performs semantic segmentation of the image, such that each pixel the in the image is assigned several labels.
+The network performed the pixel-wise labeling in several levels of class granularity and return for each level an image where the value of each pixel is the phase/material/object of this pixel in the image.
 All the predictions are generated simultaneously in one iteration of the net.
 The output segmentation maps/images are as following (See image):

 a.
-Vessel/Background: For each pixel assign value of 1 if it in the vessel and 0 otherwise.
+Vessel/Background: For each pixel assign the value of 1 if it in the vessel and 0 otherwise.

 b.
-Filled/Empty: similar to above but also distinguish between filled and empty region of the vessel.
-For each pixel assign one of the 3 values: 0) Background, 1) Empty vessel.
+Filled/Empty: similar to above but also distinguish between the filled and empty region of the vessel.
+For each pixel assign, one of the three values: 0) Background, 1) Empty vessel.
 2) Filled vessel

 c.
 Phase type: Similar to above but distinguish between liquid and solid regions of the filled vessel.
-For each pixel assign one of the 4 values: 0) Background, 1) Empty vessel.
+For each pixel assign, one of the four values: 0) Background, 1) Empty vessel.
 2) Liquid.
 3) Solid.

 d.
 Fine grain phase type: Similar to above but distinguish between fine grain specific phases regions of the filled vessel.
-For each pixel assign one of 15 values: 1) BackGround.
+For each pixel assign one of 15 values: 1) background.
 2) Vessel.
 3) Liquid.
 4) Liquid Phase two.
 5) Suspension.
 6) Emulsion.
 7) Foam.
 8) Solid.
 9) Gel.
 10) Powder.
 11) Granular.
 12) Bulk.
 13) Bulk Liquid.
 14) Solid Phase two.
 15) Vapor.

 ![](/Figure2.jpg)